Fatima Rizwan

 — علامہ اقبال

-Right after graduation, I was itching to start a product company.
-Entrepreneurship wasn't really a thing in Pakistan back in 2014.
-I had an idea I believed in and applied to a brand‑new startup incubator in Lahore for support.
-I got rejected twice.
+Right after uni, it was clear as day that I'd like to start a product company.
+This was 2014, and entrepreneurship wasn't really a thing in Pakistan yet.
+I had an idea I believed in and applied to a new startup incubator in Lahore.
+They rejected me.
+Twice.
+I was young.
+I was furious.
+I knew I could do it, I just couldn't get anyone in tech to see it.

-TechJuice got acquired and I decided to move to Singapore.
+TechJuice got acquired, and I moved to Singapore.

-In 2022, I focused on education and launched Metaschool, a platform to help developers learn web3 by building and shipping dApps.
-The opportunity was huge: there are ~100 million developers worldwide, but only ~18,000 are active in web3 each month.
-Metaschool took off, we scaled to 150,000+ devs and became a go‑to place for web3 learning, working with 25+ leading blockchains and enterprises.
+In 2022, I started Metaschool, a place where developers could learn web3 by actually building and shipping dApps.
+Sequoia, GlobalVC, and others backed it.
+The gap was wild: ~100 million developers in the world, and only ~18,000 active in web3 in any given month.
+Metaschool clicked.
+We grew to 150,000+ developers and became a default place to learn web3, working with 25+ blockchains and enterprises.

 A few things I believe: